dex4er/Pyjo-Reactor-Asyncio/README.rst

 using coroutines, multiplexing I/O access over sockets and other resources, running network clients and servers, and other related primitives.

-The asyncio module was designed in PEP 3156_.
-For a motivational primer on transports and protocols, see PEP 3153_.
+The asyncio module was designed in PEP3156_.
+For a motivational primer on transports and protocols, see PEP3153_.

 See http://asyncio.org/